 What Is A Regulatory Taking?

-When landowners think of a taking, they typically think of a physical taking such as those conducted through the condemnation process.
-They think of private land being taken for public use.
-However, when a regulation is in place that deprives a landowner of the use or economic value of his or her property, this can constitute a taking as well.
+When landowners think of a taking, they typically think of a physical taking where the condemning authority is occupying their property.
+However, when a government regulation deprives a landowner of the use or economic value of his or her property, this may constitute a regulatory taking.

-Zoning restrictions and property constraints are examples of regulatory takings, because they may prevent landowners from developing or making use of their real estate.
-If you have had your land development proposals denied, if you have been denied permits or variances, or if the government has imposed such tight restrictions that you cannot get the full value of your land, may be the victim of a regulatory taking and you may be entitled to compensation.
+Zoning restrictions and development constraints are examples of government actions that may result in a regulatory taking when they prevent landowners from developing or making use of their property.
+If your land development proposals, rezoning requests, permits, or variances have been denied, or if the government has imposed restrictions that prevent you from fully utilizing your land, you may have suffered a regulatory taking and may be entitled to compensation.

-At Vassallo & Salazar, P.C., our attorneys are focused on the rights of property owners in the eminent domain process, including regulatory takings.
-In regulatory takings cases, the primary method in seeking compensation for the landowner is by an inverse condemnation action, which is a lawsuit by the landowner against the government entity that is behind the regulatory taking.
-An inverse condemnation lawsuit essentially asks for fair compensation for the land that has been taken.
-Depending on the nature of the case, we may also pursue methods to alter or overcome the regulations so that you can move forward with a proposed development project.
+In regulatory takings cases, the primary method in seeking compensation for the landowner is by an inverse condemnation action, which is a lawsuit by the landowner against the government entity imposing the regulatory restriction.
+An inverse condemnation lawsuit seeks adequate compensation for the land the government has taken.